--- Provide the citation for this training requirement, including citations for both licensed and license-exempt providers https://www.ct.gov/oec/lib/oec/health\and\safety\provider\requirements.pdf
+-- Provide the citation for this training requirement, including citations for both licensed and license-exempt providers

--- How often does the state/territory require that this training topic be completed by
+-- How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed CCDF programs?

-☐ Annually ✓ Other Describe: Connecticut has created a Core Knowledge and Competencies (CKC) Framework that includes a set of shared core competencies, including health and safety for any provider working in any setting.
+Connecticut has created a Core Knowledge and Competencies (CKC) Framework that includes a set of shared core competencies, including health and safety for any provider working in any setting.
 CT has created the CKC Framework Reflection Tool for developing individual professional development plans.
 This reflection tool can be utilized by all Care 4 Kids providers to create individual health and safety training.
-The annual professional development hours will include health and safety that includes a set of shared core competencies, including health and safety for any provider working in any setting.
-CT has created the CKC Framework Reflection Tool for developing individual professional development plans.
-This reflection tool can be utilized by all Care 4 Kids providers to create individual health and safety training.
-The annual professional development hours will include health and safety topics when those topic areas are updated with new content.